 - Facial swelling

-If you think your dog is painful, please speak with your veterinarian.
-As I mentioned before, do not give extra doses of pain medication without consulting your vet.
+Additionally, if you are seeing any other signs your dog is in pain, please speak with your veterinarian.
+Your dog may need additional pain medications or a recheck with the vet.
+But, as mentioned before, do not give extra doses of pain medication without consulting your vet.

 Sometimes dogs might also have some extraction site bleeding.
 Very mild bleeding is fairly common, especially if your dog had severe dental disease.
 If there is profuse bleeding, please consult your veterinarian immediately.